0

 Developer Nintendo EAD

-Read Carl’s argument for why Ocarina of Time is the game that changed everything →
+Read Carl’s argument on why OOT is the game that perfected gaming.

 2. Super Mario 64 (1996)